Self-Improving Robust Preference Optimization

 \section{Robustness of \srpo}

-We provide an in depth comparison between \srpo and prior work on direct preference optimization in terms of their robustness to the behavior policy $\mu$.
-In particular we consider as a point of reference \dpo (\ppo\footnote{As it is shown by \citet{azar2023general} the optimal solutions of \dpo and \ppo are identical.
-So in the remainder of this section we only focus on \dpo.}) and \ipo for which we have a good understanding of the underlying mathematical foundation.
+We provide a comparison between \srpo and prior work on direct preference optimization in terms of their robustness to the behavior policy $\mu$.
+In particular, we consider as a point of reference \dpo (\ppo\footnote{As it is shown by \citet{azar2023general} the optimal solutions of \dpo and \ppo are identical.
+So in the remainder of this section we focus on \dpo.}) and \ipo for which we have a good understanding of the underlying mathematical foundation.

 In the case of both \ipo and \dpo the analytical solution is already well-established and analyzed for both algorithms \citep{azar2023general,rafailov2023direct,tang2024generalized}.
-In particular the optimal solution for both \ipo and \dpo can be expressed explicitly in terms of the soft-max of the expected preference as follows~\citep{azar2023general}:
+In particular, the optimal solution for both \ipo and \dpo can be expressed explicitly in terms of the soft-max of the expected preference as follows~\citep{azar2023general}:

-with the choice of $\Psi=I(\cdot)$ and $\Psi=\sigma^{-1}(\cdot)$ for \ipo and \dpo, respectively, where $\sigma^{-1}$ denotes the inverse-sigmoid (logit function).
+\looseness=-1 with the choice of $\Psi=I(\cdot)$ and $\Psi=\sigma^{-1}(\cdot)$ for \ipo and \dpo, respectively, where $\sigma^{-1}$ denotes the inverse-sigmoid (logit function).
 Thus, based on \eqref{eq:psipo.softmax.pol}, we can see that the solution for both \ipo and \dpo has strong dependency on $\mu$ in the form of expected preference under the distribution $\mu$.
 Thus it may not be robust to changes in $\mu$.
-This dependency on $\mu$ can be especially problematic when we evaluate the model on out-of-distribution tasks where the desired behavior is very different from $\mu$ and the expected preference under the distribution $\mu$ is not a good measure of performance. \srpo solution on the other hand has no dependency on the behavior policy $\mu$: from \eqref{eq:softmax.pol} we observe that the optimal self-improvement policy $\pi^*_{\dagger}$ is independent of $\mu$ and, unlike \dpo and \ipo cases, is expressed in terms of softmax of $P(y_2\succ y_1|x)$ for any pair of completions $(y_1,y_2)$.
+This dependency on $\mu$ can be especially problematic when we evaluate the model on out-of-distribution tasks where the desired behavior is very different from $\mu$ and the expected preference under the distribution $\mu$ is not a good measure of performance. \srpo solution on the other hand has no dependency on the behavior policy $\mu$: from \eqref{eq:softmax.pol} we observe that the optimal self-improvement policy $\pi^*_{\dagger}$ is independent of $\mu$ and, unlike \dpo and \ipo cases, is expressed in terms of softmax of $p(y'\succ y|x)$ for any pair of completions $(y,y')$.
 Also the $0$-revision policy $\pi^*$ is also completely independent of $\mu$ as it is evident from \eqref{eq:policy.zero.sol} (i.e., it is proportional to $\pi^*(y|y,x)$ which itself is independent of $\mu$).
 Thus, from a mathematical point of view, \srpo provides a robust solution for the problem of direct preference optimization that does not depend on the behavior policy $\mu$.